ethereum/web3.py/docs/providers.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 .. warning:: Experimental:  This provider is experimental.
 There are still significant gaps in
     functionality.
-However, it is the default replacement for
-    :class:`web3.providers.tester.EthereumTesterProvider`
-    and is being actively developed and supported.
+However it is being actively developed and supported.

 .. py:class:: EthereumTesterProvider(eth_tester=None)